p85/basic/README.md

 ## Running the Tests
     npm run test
 With Code Coverage:
     npm run test-with-coverage
 ## Usage
     node ./dist/abasic.js -i <basic.bas>

+## Code Documentation
+can be found in docs/

+## Code Coverage
+can be found in coverage/
+Make sure to run before

+`npm run test-with-coverage`

 ## Implemented Commands
     Maths (+ - / * MOD AND OR)